Purpose of running this test:

 Related Tests to Run

 While a positive antigen test is significant and indicative of H.pylori, since H.pylori can hide from the immune system a negative result on this antigen test is not totally conclusive.
 Ideally a DNA based molecular probe test would be run to check for H.pylori but at this time that form of testing is not available.
-Indirect indicators of H.pylori infection can be inferred from running a number of other tests including a CSA to look at gut pH, a GI effects test to look for a prevalence of anaerobic organisms, a MAP test which shows high suberic when noted in conjunction with a UAA showing high arginine in the absence of other elevated amino acids.
+Indirect indicators of H.pylori infection can be inferred from running a number of other tests including a CSA test to look at gut pH, a GI Test to look for a prevalence of anaerobic organisms, a MAP test which shows high suberic when noted in conjunction with a UAA showing high arginine in the absence of other elevated amino acids.
 Most telling is the presence of chronic gastic reflux from a clinical standpoint.